wimblerobotics/wifi_logger_visualizer/README.md

   rather than the theoretical bit rate provided by **iwconfig**, fill in the name of the computer running **iperf3** in server mode.
-  The name can be an IP address, such as **192.168.1.123** or a **ZeroConf** (**Bonjour**) multicast protocal name, like **MyDesktopComputer.local**.
+  The name can be an IP address, such as **192.168.1.123** or a **ZeroConf** (**Bonjour**) multicast protocol name, like **MyDesktopComputer.local**.
 - `iperf3_interval` (default: 1.0)
   How often to poll the **iperf3_host** (in seconds).
 -  `max_signal_level` (default: -10.0)
   Maximum signal level in dBm accepted from the **iwconfig** call.
   If the WiFi signal level is greater than this, a warning message will be sent to the log.
 - `min_signal_level` (default: -100.0)
-  Mimimum signal level in dBm accepted from the **iwconfig** call.
+  Minimum signal level in dBm accepted from the **iwconfig** call.
   If the WiFi signal level is less than this, a warning message will be sent to the log.
 - `update_interval` (default: 1.0)
   How often to log data (seconds).
 - `wifi_interface` (default ''):
   WiFi interface to monitor (leave empty for auto-detect).
-  Otherwise give the Wifi device name, e.g., 'wlp8s0'.
+  Otherwise, give the Wi-Fi device name, e.g., 'wlp8s0'.

 These defaults are read from the **config/wifi_logger_config.yaml** file in the package.
 Feel free to update this file with your preferred default values so you don't have to